Recently updated on April 21st, 2026 at 01:41 pm

 2. Prepare Documents

-Instead of looking at the forms themselves, our system will help you complete your filing documents by having you answer all of the necessary information by topic.
-We will ask you questions in plain and non-legal language.
-To make this process as simple as possible, our system will then generate your response anywhere it is needed on the forms.
+Instead of reviewing the forms directly, our system will help you complete your filing documents by guiding you to provide all the necessary information by topic.
+We will ask you questions in plain, non-legal language.
+To make the process as simple as possible, the system will then automatically generate your responses wherever they are needed in the forms.

 3. Consult Advocate (Optional)